 Written primarily for a Latter-day Saint audience, The Pierian Spring focuses on discourse on Mormon thought, history, and culture.
 I hope to highlight primary and secondary literature that provide historical and background analysis of Mormon texts with the aim to enhance understanding and appreciation.

-The Pierian Spring grew out of my experience dialoguing with Evangelicals, Catholics and other Latter-day Saints through the interfaith blog “Summa Theologica – Interfaith Dialogue”.
-Since the summer of 2007, I’ve had the fortunate opportunity to meaningfully converse with many outside the Latter-day Saint tradition on religious topics.
-I have learned and benefited greatly from these discussions.
-Through these experiences I have felt the need for a distinct venue where I can engage in dialogue with a Latter-day Saint readership and speak to issues of interest with the LDS faith community.
-I intend to maintain both projects.
+The Pierian Spring grew out of my experience with interfaith dialogue.
+I’ve had the fortunate opportunity to meaningfully converse with many outside the Latter-day Saint tradition.
+Through these experiences I have felt the need for a distinct venue where I can specifically address a Latter-day Saint readership, although I hope the content will be useful to others as well.

 About the Name